astromikemerri/ESPGPT/README.md

 <img src=ESPGPTphoto.jpg width=500>

 To get this to work, you need an OpenAI account, set up a form of payment in the "Billing" section and prepaid for some API cerdits (it shouldn't cost much to run this project, and you can set spend limits).
-You can then create an API key <A href=https://platform.openai.com/api-keys>here</a>, which you will need to paste into the code.
+You can then create an API key <A href=https://platform.openai.com/api-keys>here</a>, which you will need to paste into <A href=ESPGPTcode.ino>the code</a>, along with your WIFI credentials.

+The libraries in the code are all fairly standard and easy to find and install; the audio library I used is https://github.com/earlephilhower/ESP8266Audio.